boucadair/WG-Charters/onions.md

 ## Relationship With Existing WGs

 * Technology- or protocol-specific modeling efforts (e.g., device-level YANG modules) remain the responsibility of their respective WGs.
+* ONIONS WG will engage with other relevant working groups (e.g., NETMOD, NMOP) to gather requirements and input related to tooling.
+* Any new requirements for changes to the YANG language identified during ONIONS WG discussions will be directed to the NETMOD WG for consideration.
 * BESS/CCAMP/TEAS
-  * ONIONS will take on future network and service data modeling efforts, while Technology- or protocol-specific modeling efforts remain.
+  * ONIONS WG will take on future network and service data modeling efforts, while Technology- or protocol-specific modeling efforts remain.
 * NMOP
-  * ONIONS will focus on abstractions, while topology-related efforts will remain in NMOP.
+  * ONIONS WG will focus on abstractions, while topology-related efforts will remain in NMOP.
 * OPSAWG
-  * ONIONS will handle AC/SAP/LxNM work, enabling OPSAWG to focus on other operational topics.
+  * ONIONS WG will handle AC/SAP/LxNM work, enabling OPSAWG to focus on other operational topics.
   * Future abstraction-related work will be directed to ONIONS.

 ## Milestones